bb-io/FTP/README.md

 ## Events

-- **On files created or updated** This polling event triggers when file is created or updated on server.
+- **On files updated** Triggered when files are updated or new files are created
 - **On files deleted** This polling event triggers when file is deleted from server.
 - **On directories created** This polling event triggers when directories are created within specified time interval.